USE CASE

 A Modular Open Systems Approach

-The U.S. Department of Defense (DoD) has made the Modular Open Systems Approach (MOSA) a requirement for future weapon system modifications and new development programs.
-On January 7, 2019, the Secretaries of the Army, Air Force, and Navy issued a memo mandating the use of MOSA.
-The memo states that MOSA supporting standards should be included in all requirements, programming, and development activities to the maximum extent possible.
-The MOSA mandate is codified into U.S. law (Title 10 U.S.C.
-2446a.(b), Sec 805), requiring all major defense acquisition programs (MDAP) to be designed and developed using a MOSA open architecture.
+The U.S. Department of Defense (DoD) requires the Modular Open Systems Approach (MOSA) for future weapon system modifications and new development programs.
+On January 7, 2019, the Secretaries of the Army, Air Force, and Navy issued a joint memorandum mandating the use of MOSA.
+The directive states that MOSA-supporting standards must be incorporated into all requirements, programming, and development activities to the maximum extent possible.

-• The Open Group Sensor Open Systems Architectureâ„¢ (SOSA)
+• The Open Group Sensor Open Systems Architecture™ (SOSA™)

 • U.S. Army CCDC C5ISR Center's C5ISR/EW Modular Open Suite of Standard (CMOSS)